eudoxia0/eudoxia0.github.io/article/_posts/2023-07-08-test-against-reality.md

 correctly-structured JSON requests, and correctly parsing the JSON responses, we could have build a fake server in Python and stood it up during the tests, and changed the service endpoint.

-But _we had the source code of the service_.
-We could have stoop up the server in CI, to test against an instance of the real thing.